-Today we have thousands of groups (often categorized as cults) that claim to keep or restored true Christianity.
-Some major on certain points and issues others add to the word by their own teachers and prophets.
+Today we have thousands of groups (often categorized as cults) that claim to keep or have restored true Christianity.
+Some major on certain points and issues, others add to the Word by their own teachers and prophets words.

 The definition of true Christianity must be found in its source, the Bible.
 There are numerous doctrines one must hold to have the Christian distinctive.
 Certain teachings were not accepted and were challenged in the infancy of the church.
 Some can be found in the Bible.
 Other challenges are found in early church history.

 First and foremost we must believe in the gospel which is about His death; His crucifixion to forgive us our sins and bring us into a relationship with God, our creator.
-Three points are part of the gospel message, Jesus died (from crucifixion) was buried and rose again unto life eternal in the same body (1 Cor.15:1-4).
+Three points are part of the gospel message, Jesus died (from crucifixion) willingly, was buried and then rose again unto life eternal in the same body on the third day (1 Cor.15:1-4).

 Historic Christianity, no matter what denomination or non denomination one may be, adheres to the core doctrines presented in the Bible.
-And the church preaches Jesus Christ alone for salvation, they are to use the Bible to confirm what they say and practice.
-It also means they must interpret the Scripture in its whole, in context,distinguishiing the old and New Covenants.
+And the Church preaches Jesus Christ alone for salvation, they are to use the Bible to confirm what they say and practice.
+It also means they must interpret the Scripture in its whole, in context, distinguishing the Old and New Covenant[s].

 Christianity is categorized as a religion but it conducts itself as a relationship that works from the inside out.
-It is about mans heart and soul being changed by Godís Spirit, not about outward rituals or ceremonies he obeys.
-It is about changing mans sinful condition becoming more like the saviors holinesss.
-This is the result of the gospel; every believer is given the Holy Spirit to live in them who conforms us as individuals to the savior.
+It is about a persons heart and soul being changed by Godís Spirit, not about outward rituals or ceremonies he obeys.
+It is about changing mans sinful condition, becoming more like the saviors in holinesss.
+This is the result of the gospel; every believer at their spiritual birth is given the Holy Spirit to live in them.
+He who conforms each of us as individuals to the like the savior.

 It is life changing in that one is no longer what they were but are being changed from day to day into the image of Godís Son who is Holy.
 Sin becomes detestable and is resisted to be overcome instead of a lifestyle of repeated harm to oneself and others.

 Jesus said we are to be in the world but not of it.
-In other words we live as others do but our affection is first toward pleasing God, obeying Him.
+In other words we live as others do, but our affection is first toward pleasing God, obeying Him, doing His will.
 So we avoid following the trends and ways of the world that promote carnality and grow the fallen nature.
 The ways of the world and philosophies are not to influence us.
-We are to be separate, following Christ to grow our spiritually through the word of truth.
-By the Holy Spirit in us , he will teach us what is true and false, confirming it by the Word.
+We are to be separate, following Christ to grow our spiritually through the Word of truth.
+By the Holy Spirit living in us, He will teach us what is true and false, confirming it by the Word.

 The early church was not about wealth and success, but